freistil/statusblog/_posts/2012-04-01-pro25-sites-unreachable.md

 After switching to the standby machine, the websites are reachable again.

+Regarding to the datacenter, the network segment pro25a is a part of has been under a network attack.
+The issue is resolved.

-**CAUSE:** Networking problems congested Apache processes because data from the cluster filesystem could not be read.
+**CAUSE:** Network attacks lead to congested Apache processes because data from the cluster filesystem could not be read.

 **TIMELINE:**

 * 00:15 Opened incident report
 * 00:30 Switched to Standby server and started analysis
 * 00:45 Informed datacenter about networking problems
+* 20:30 Datacenter confirms network attack and resolution of the issue.